Tongue Ties and Lip Ties

 The mouth naturally has frenum attachments, which are small bands of tissue attaching from one location to another.
-Some of these oral tissue attachments can be too tight and restrictive, and therefore adversely affect function (such as feeding), dental development, and oral-facial growth.
+Some of these oral tissue attachments can be too tight and restrictive, and therefore adversely affect function (such as feeding, swallowing, proper tongue position), dental development, and oral-facial growth.
 When these frenum attachments are too tight, they are called tethered oral tissues.
 They are also called lip ties, tongueties, and buccal ties.
 A frenum can also be called a frenulum, and those names can be used interchangeably.
-Research has determined that 5-10% of the population has a tongue tie.
+Research has determined that 5-20% of the population has a tongue tie.

 What is a lip tie?